- SDK: Gameye requires no SDK in your game server binary. Multiplay required

 - Existing Multiplay SDK integration you want to preserve

-What studios say about Gameye
+What do studios say about Gameye?

 "It's reassuring to know that we could scale up indefinitely as we prepare for platform events and sales."